Darren Miller: Storyline development

 In 2009, a "whodunnit"-style storyline saw the character of Heather Trott (Cheryl Fergison) become pregnant by an unknown man.
 Several characters were given as possible fathers, including Darren.
 Before the father was revealed on screen, Hawkins gave an interview in which he talked about what would happen if Darren was the father: "It would change everything.
 Darren would worry that [his girlfriend] Libby wouldn't marry him – and what about Libby's parents Denise and Owen?
 I think he'd be alright as a dad, but he wouldn't want the burden.
 It'd rock the boat if it was Darren."
 Darren was revealed to be the father of baby George Trott in the episode broadcast on 23 October 2009.
 Fergison told entertainment website Digital Spy, "Darren will be a good dad but he'll be very businesslike about it.
 He'll say that he doesn't really want to have anything to do with George but will pay his way for him.
 You'll see him change, though, and you'll start to see him getting attached.
 [Heather's friend] Shirley doesn't want Darren to go anywhere near George, though!
 It'll be interesting to see how they write it from here for Darren, especially with the Libby angle."

-In December 2009, the show's executive producer Diederick Santer was asked what his favourite storyline of the year had been.
+In December 2009, executive producer Diederick Santer was asked what his favourite storyline of the year had been.
 He replied "I loved the way the 'Who's The Daddy?' story with Heather played, too.
 As time goes on, I expect we'll discover more about what happened that night.
 It makes sense to me – he's a horny, drunk 18-year-old!
 Everyone thinks that they did it in the [toilet] cubicle, but it's surely clear that they went home?"